blue42u/vivacious/include/readme.md

 ## Implementations

-The header defining an API also should define prototypes for the implementations of the API.
-These functions should be named following the convention `vVload<api>_<imp>`, where `<imp>` is a unique identifier for the implementation.
-The arguments to this function are dependant on the implementation, but the function should return a `const Vv<api>*`.
+The header which defines an API should also define the globals that form the vV implementations of the API.
+These statements will thus be of the form `extern const Vv_<api> vV<sh>_<imp>;`.

 ## Maintenance